tmyVvit/LeetCode/README.md

 4. Binary Tree Paths
- > Given two kinds of solution, first is using a `heap` to find all paths, this way is complicated, but you can review the knoledge of `heap` .
+ > Given two kinds of solution, first is using a `heap` to find all paths, this way is complicated, but you can review the knowledge of `heap` .
 The other solution is using `recursive`, the codes is simple and easy to understand.